4d/docs/website/translated_docs/fr/Concepts/methods.md

 The `Formula` or `Formula from string` commands allow you to create native formula objects that you can encapsulate in object properties.
 Vous pouvez ainsi appliquer vos méthodes objets personnalisées.

 To execute a method stored in an object property, use the **( )** operator after the property name.
-Par exemple:
+Par exemple :

 ```4d
 //myAlert